LostInBrittany/spring-beers/README.md

 # Spring-Beers

-## A Spring-based server-side companion to the [Angular Beers](https://github.com/LostInBrittany/angular-beers) and [Polymer Beers](https://github.com/LostInBrittany/polymer-beers) projects
+## A Spring-based server-side companion to the [Stencil Beers](https://github.com/LostInBrittany/stencil-beers) and [Lit Beers](https://github.com/LostInBrittany/lit-element-beers) projects

-The [angular-beers](https://github.com/LostInBrittany/angular-beers) project is a small [AngularJS](http://angularjs.org) tutorial that can be used on its own.
+The [Stencil Beers](https://github.com/LostInBrittany/stencil-beers) project is a small [Stencil JS](https://stenciljs.com/) tutorial that can be used on its own.
 But IMHO it is a pity to do only the client-side and mocking the server API with plain files.
-So here we have a companion project where we are going to do the server-side of [angular-beers](https://github.com/LostInBrittany/angular-beers) using [Spring Boot](https://spring.io/projects/spring-boot).
+So here we have a companion project where we are going to do the server-side of [Stencil Beers](https://github.com/LostInBrittany/stencil-beers) using [Spring Boot](https://spring.io/projects/spring-boot).

 Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
 Most Spring Boot applications need very little Spring configuration.